CDRT/mk_docs/docs/guides/tbct_v2/tbct_v2_top.md

 - Settings list: two-column view; each setting is either a ComboBox (Analog) or TextBox (Time/Date/BootOrder).
 - Unsaved-change indicator: labels turn red when a value differs from initial value.
 - Buttons:
-    - **Save Changed Settings**: this will make the necessary calls to save any changes that are in a changed state.
-Once saved, the system will need to reboot before the changes will be active
+    - **Save Changed Settings**: this will make the necessary calls to save any changes that are in a changed state. **Once saved, the system will need to reboot before the changes will be active.**
-    - **Revert Changes**: this will cause any settings that are in a changed state to be reverted back to their original values
+    - **Revert Changes**: this will cause any settings that are in a changed state to be reverted back to their original values when the session began.
-    - **Reset to Factory Defaults**: this will configure all settings to their Factory Defaults
+    - **Reset to Factory Defaults**: this will configure all settings to their Factory Defaults.
     - **Save Custom Defaults**: this will allow saving the current settings as a Custom Default.
 This allows you to have a profile of settings that you can revert back to which may be different than the Factory Defaults.
     - **Reset to Custom Defaults**: this will configure all settings to match the Custom Defaults.
     - **Generate INI**: this will prompt for a location to save an .ini file containing the current profile of settings.
 If a Supervisor Password may be needed when applying this INI to other devices, that password can be specified and a passphrase must be entered which will allow the Supervisor Password to be encrypted so it is not stored as plain text in the .ini file.
 If a path is not specified, the .ini file will be saved in the output folder defined in Preferences.
 The default location is ```%ProgramData%\Lenovo\ThinkBiosConfig\Output```